 What are The Catapult Papers?

-The Catapult Papers: a new range of practice tests for the SEAG post-primary assessment tests in Northern Ireland.
+The Catapult Papers: an expertly researched, professionally presented, and visually appealing range of practice tests for the SEAG post-primary assessment tests in Northern Ireland.

 The main series contains 20 tests in total.
-These papers have been designed to match the format, layout and expected difficulty-level of the tests that your child will face this November.
+These papers have been designed to match the format and layout of the exams your child will face this November.

 Each test comprises 28 English questions and 28 Maths questions.
 The first 22 English and Maths questions are multiple-choice, with the final six of each being free-response.
 Children record their answers on a separate student answer sheet.